velmurugan-balasubramanian/framework-doc/src/react/README.md

 The `src` folder contains your react components and services.
 #### The public folder

 The `public` folder contains an `index.html` file which serves as a template to the `app/index.html`.
-Adding css or script to the app can be done in the `public/index.html`.
+Adding CSS or script to the app can be done in the `public/index.html`.
 #### The jest.config.js file

 The jest.config.js contains the configurations related to jest unit tests.
-Alternatively, this can be direclty defined in the `package.json` like shown below.
+Alternatively, this can be directly defined in the `package.json` like shown below.

 *package.json*
 ```json